kubernetes/ingress-gce/docs/annotations.md

 `ingress.gcp.kubernetes.io/pre-shared-cert`

 Instead of storing certificates and keys in Kubernetes secrets, you can upload them to GCP and reference them by name through this annotation.

+#### Use GCP SSL Policy
+`ingress.gcp.kubernetes.io/ssl-policy`

+Use a pre-existing SSL Policy by specifying the selfLink for the SSL Policy.
+`selfLink` can be found via: `gcloud beta compute ssl-policies --project $PROJECT describe $POLICY_NAME`.

 #### Specify Reserved GCP address
 `kubernetes.io/ingress.global-static-ip-name`